eric-deau/bill-splitter/README.md

 ## Next Steps

-- [ ] Host-only delete controls for members/items
+- [x] Host-only delete controls for members/items
 - [ ] Unequal split modes (percentage, custom amounts)
 - [ ] Receipt export to PDF
 - [ ] Push notifications when someone joins
 - [ ] Upgrade guest receipt to account post-creation

+## To Fix
+- [ ] More members than defined limit can join